maulinglawns/FMEO/README.md

 # License

     FMEditOnline.
-A simple text modifier for `.tab` files exported from FileMaker Pro Copyright (C) 2016  Magnus Wallin
+A simple text modifier for '.tab' files exported from FileMaker Pro Copyright (C) 2016  Magnus Wallin

     This program is free software: you can redistribute it and/or modify